GerardBradshaw/ColorPicker/README.md

 <img src=https://i.imgur.com/9kin7eH.png>

 ### SquareColorPickerView
 The square picker is a familiar implementation of the common RGB picker.
-A slider provides the pure RGB color selection, and a prominent square allows users to slider or tap to define the shade and tint.
-The previous color can be easily defined for a preview of the difference, and the preview itself can be toggled in code or XML.
+A slider provides the pure RGB color selection, and a prominent square allows users to slide or tap to define the shade and tint.
+The previous color can be defined for a preview of the difference, and the preview itself can be toggled in code or XML.
 <img src=https://i.imgur.com/z4oaff6.png>

 ### RadialColorPickerView
 The radial picker displays a large, appealing color wheel for a user to select a color.
 The wheel defines the pure color and tint, while a separate slider allows full control of the shade level.
-The previous color can be easily defined for a preview of the difference, and the preview itself can be toggled in code or XML.
+The previous color can be defined for a preview of the difference, and the preview itself can be toggled in code or XML.
+The snapping behaviour of the wheel can also be defined as an XML attribute.
 <img src=https://i.imgur.com/nDnQU8D.png>

 ## AbstractColorPicker